 Norway has gone to great lengths to create an accessible transport system, but the use by people with disability has not risen significantly.
 So it was time to find out why.
 The answers are not what you might expect.
 The experiences of non-users reveals the actual design of a bus or a train is not enough to ensure accessibility.
-The system itself needs to be universally designed.
+The barriers to public transport use is because the system itself needs to be universally designed.

 You can read more in the article, Public Transport and People with Disabilities – the Experiences of Non-users.
 There are valuable lessons here for transit designers in Australia.
 The authors refer to people with “impairments” and having “deficits” rather than people with disability – the preferred term in Australia.
 Part of the abstract is below.

 Society should be designed so that its infrastructure is accessible to all, as much as possible without special solutions and despite differences in level of functioning, to the point where disabilities are rendered irrelevant.
 Universal design or accessibility for all is high on the agenda in Norway, but despite years of focus on design in public transport, it seems that the number of people with disabilities actually using it has not increased significantly.
 The aim of this paper is to add to the knowledge of why non-users with disabilities refrain from travelling by public transport.
 The authors’ research question is: “Why do people with impairments avoid travelling by public transport even when it is readily accessible, and are there any further measures that could lead to improvements?” …